-The flowchart in Figure 2 ranks the various risk categories.
-To understand this classification we need to go deeper into understanding the concept of risk, beyond of what was mentioned above.
-In particular, we have to distinguish the risk of uncertainty.
+The scheme in Figure 2 organizes the various categories of risks.
+To understand this categorization we need to go deeper in understanding the concept of risk, in addition to what was said above.
+In particular, we have to distinguish risk from uncertainty.
 For this we could go to Leslie (1879), Haynes (1895), Ross (1896) or Pigou (1912).
-But Knight (1921) absorbed and synthesized the thought of all of these and gave us a definition of risk that is quantifiable.
-In the Knightian concept, risk applies to situations in which "... all alternative possibilities are known and the probability of occurrence of each of them can be rigorously determined ", while uncertainty applies to situations where not all possibilities are foreseeable with a degree of confidence.
-That is to say, both risk and uncertainty are random phenomena, but while one (risk) can be described by a mathematical distribution, the other (uncertainty) cannot.
+But Knight (1921) absorbed and synthesized the thinking of these all and gave us a definition of risk with a measurable nature.
+In the Knightian concept, risk applies to situations where "... all alternative possibilities are known and the probability of occurrence of each can be strictly determined", while uncertainty applies to situations where all possibilities are not predictable with no degree of confidence.
+Thus, both risk and uncertainty are random phenomena, but while one (risk) can be described by a mathematical distribution, the other (uncertainty) cannot.

-Science and the modern practice of risk analysis and management inherited the distinction of Knight between risk and uncertainty, but attached the dogmatic labels of "known unknowns" (risk) and "unknown unknowns" (uncertainty).
+Modern science and practice in risk analysis and management inherited Knight's distinction between risk and uncertainty, but he attributed to them the pedantic labels of "unknown known" (risk) and "unknown unknown" (uncertainty).